-[P.R.5.1.6-1] The 5G system shall provide a mechanism for an operator to authorize a UE for sensing, e.g., based on location.
+[PR 5.1.6-1] The 5G network shall provide a mechanism for an operator to authorize a UE for sensing, e.g., based on location.

-Editor's Note: Terminology of UE/base station needs to be adapted.

 [PR 5.1.6-2] The 5G system shall support a UE to perform sensing measurement process based on the trusted third-party’s request.

 [PR 5.1.6-3] The 5G system shall provide mechanisms for an operator to only collect or expose the sensing information requested by a trusted third-party according to agreement.